 The TOEFL iBT® test measures a test taker’s ability to use and understand English at the university level.
 More than 35 million people worldwide have taken the TOEFL® test to demonstrate their English-language proficiency.
 The test evaluates their listening, reading, speaking and writing skills in an academic context.
+The TOEFL iBT is now offered at test centers and via the Home Edition and Paper Edition.
+This means that students can now take the TOEFL iBT in 3 convenient ways:

 Did you know?